ibm-cloud-docs/BlockStorage/duplicate-volume.md

 As time passes and the primary volume changes, the duplicate volume can be updated with these changes to reflect the current state through the refresh action.
 The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using that snapshot.

+Refreshes can be performed by using the following command.
+```python
+slcli block volume-refresh <duplicate-vol-id> <primary-snapshot-id>
+```

 A refresh incurs no downtime on the primary volume.
 However, during the refresh transaction, the duplicate volume is unavailable and must be remounted after the refresh is completed.
 {: important}

-Refreshes can be performed by using the SLCLI.
-```python
-slcli block volume-refresh <duplicate-vol-id> <primary-snapshot-id>
-```

 ## Converting a dependent volume to an independent duplicate
 {: #convertdependentvol}
 {: cli}

-If you want to use the dependent volume as a stand-alone volume in the future, you can convert it to a normal, independent {{site.data.keyword.blockstoragefull}} volume through the SLCLI.
+If you want to use the dependent volume as a stand-alone volume in the future, you can convert it to a normal, independent {{site.data.keyword.blockstoragefull}} volume through the SLCLI by using the following command.

 ```python
 slcli block volume-convert <dependent-vol-id>